The French Loaf Trumps All

 Ray and Dave show up with brown-bagged vodka.

-Dave acts surprised when vodka bottle is nearly
+Dave acts surprised when vodka bottle is nearly empty.

 Insists he goes to purchase another one.